Color Theory for Outfits: Expert Style Guide 2026

 Best colors: Soft pinks, lavender, powder blue, rose, mauve, soft navy, gray

-Avoid: Bright, warm colors; orange family
+Avoid: Bright, warm colors; the orange family

 Autumn: Warm & Muted